 We don’t understand why we’re in this season of single-parenthood.

-Why our previous relationship failed.
+Why our previous relationship fail.
 Why we’re struggling so much and why we can’t seem to catch a break.

 But this verse tells us that God has a plan and reason that we can’t fathom.
-This shouldn’t stress us but give us comfort because we can trust him.
+This shouldn’t stress us but comfort us because we can trust him.